 The Cyber Resilience Act thus requires manufacturers to manage the issue of information security and technical vulnerabilities of devices by applying the principle of “privacy-by-design” to production processes.

+In practice, this means that every connected device placed on the EU market will need to respect minimum standards of robustness, patchability, and resistance to known attack techniques.
 The same measure defines products with digital elements, referring to any type of software or hardware product and related remote data processing solutions, including elements related to such products (even if they are brought to market separately).
 The definition is generic and is specified by the annexes to the text of the law.
 It should be pointed out that the Cyber Resilience Act also involves importers of digital products obliging them to disseminate elements on the market that meet the essential requirements to avert vulnerability risks.

 Manufacturers are required to verify and declare that products with digital elements have an EU mark of conformity (provided for in Article 20 of the Cyber Resilience Act); for distributors, on the other hand, there is only the burden of placing on the market only products that are found to be compliant with the regulations.